EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/ensomap/tutorial_ensomap.rst

 Calculate soil properties and visualize soil maps
 --------------------------------------------------
 Select the tab **Mapping** in the EnSoMAP 2.0 window.
-Chose the hyperspectral input file, set the soil dominant mask and the output directory.
+Chose the hyperspectral input file, set the soil dominant mask :file:`*_soildom_mask.dat` and the output directory.

 The goal is to derive clay and iron soil maps.
 Therefore, select all algorithms available for these properties.
 As we only have ground reference information for clay and iron soil to validate our results in the end, we did not calculate other soil properties.
 Click on **Run** to launch the process.